tnichols217/notes/APArt/Piece Descriptions.md

 2. Initial subserf workflow, curves workflow for strings, multires sculpting for bark texture

 ## Processes
-1. Researched important characteristics of electr
+1. Researched important characteristics of electric and acoustic guitars, and replicated them

 Height: